MuseSystems/musebms/documentation/book/content/en/technical/system-components-list.md

     <sup>(<a href="/documentation/technical/app_server/mscmp_syst_enums" target="_blank">API Docs</a>) / (<a href="/documentation/technical/database/mscmp_syst_enums" target="_blank">Database Docs & ERD</a>)</sup>

-    A framework for user configurable 'list of values' type functionality.
+    A framework for user configurable 'list of values' functionality.

+    List of values can serve two purposes in business systems:

+      1. Making selections between optional system behaviors for some given entity or calculation.

+      2. Selection of categorization for informational/reporting purposes.

+    When supporting the first purpose such choices benefit from being well defined and closely matched to the functional choices available.
+The second purpose, however, is often times better served by a finer grained set of selection values which are user defined rather than chosen ahead of time by the application developer.
+This component offers a solution for those cases when these two needs diverge, allowing the system developers to create a well defined list of choices matched to system capabilities while at the same time allowing users to establish a more extensive and nuance set of choices matching their informational needs without have to create duplicative fields for a given master or transactional data type.

     * __First Party Dependencies__

       <a href="#mscmpsystdb">`mscmp_syst_db`</a>,
       <a href="#mscmpsysterror">`mscmp_syst_error`</a>,
+      <a href="#mscmpsystservice">`mscmp_syst_service`</a>,
+      <a href="#mscmpsysttelemetry">`mscmp_syst_telemetry`</a>,
+      <a href="#mscmpsystutils">`mscmp_syst_utils`</a>,
-      <a href="#mscmpsystutils">`mscmp_syst_utils`</a>
+      <a href="#mscmpsystutilsdata">`mscmp_syst_utils_data`</a>

     * __Third Party Dependencies__

-      (none)
+      <a href="https://hexdocs.pm/nimble_options" target="_blank">`nimble_options`</a>

   * ### `MscmpSystError`

     <sup>(<a href="/documentation/technical/app_server/mscmp_syst_error" target="_blank">API Docs</a>)</sup>

-    This module defines a nested structure for reporting errors in contexts where a result should be represented by an error result.
-By capturing lower level errors and reporting them in a standard way, various application errors, especially non-fatal errors, can be handled as appropriate and logged for later analysis.
+    MscmpSystError establishes a common framework for defining and handling errors.

+    MscmpSystError provides a structured way to define and handle errors within an application.
+It defines a set of fields that errors should include, such as `kind`, `message`, `context`, and `cause`.
+This standardization enables consistent error handling and reporting across different parts of an application.

     * __First Party Dependencies__

       (none)

     * __Third Party Dependencies__

       (none)

-  * ### `MscmpSystForms`
+  * ### `MscmpSystHierarchy`

-    <sup>(<a href="/documentation/technical/app_server/mscmp_syst_forms" target="_blank">API Docs</a>)</sup>

-    The `MscmpSystForms` module provides a standard methodology for authoring application user interface forms in support of business management system development.
+    <sup>(<a href="/documentation/technical/app_server/mscmp_syst_hierarchy" target="_blank">API Docs</a>) / (<a href="/documentation/technical/database/mscmp_syst_hierarchy" target="_blank">Database Docs & ERD</a>)</sup>

+    API providing a baseline methodology for defining Hierarchies and validating that implementations of those Hierarchies are valid.

+    The Hierarchy features supported by this Component are:

+      * Providing a Hierarchy definition with which implementations can be validated.

+      * Support for optionally validated Hierarchies ("structured" vs.
+      "unstructured").

+      * Support of optional Hierarchy levels.

+      * Specification of which Hierarchy levels may be associated with "Leaf Nodes";
+      for example a Hierarchy defining an application menu structure may allow for levels which only define menu item groupings or may be associated directly with actionable application menu items where the menu items are "Leaf Nodes".

+      * Protection of in-use Hierarchy definitions to ensure Hierarchy implementation operational consistency.

     * __First Party Dependencies__

+      <a href="#mscmpsystdb">`mscmp_syst_db`</a>,
+      <a href="#mscmpsystenums">`mscmp_syst_enums`</a>,
       <a href="#mscmpsysterror">`mscmp_syst_error`</a>,
-      <a href="#mscmpsystperms">`mscmp_syst_perms`</a>,
+      <a href="#mscmpsysttelemetry">`mscmp_syst_telemetry`</a>,
       <a href="#mscmpsystutils">`mscmp_syst_utils`</a>

     * __Third Party Dependencies__

-      <a href="https://hexdocs.pm/gettext" target="_blank">`gettext`</a>,
-      <a href="https://hexdocs.pm/phoenix" target="_blank">`phoenix`</a>,
-      <a href="https://hexdocs.pm/phoenix_ecto" target="_blank">`phoenix_ecto`</a>,
-      <a href="https://hexdocs.pm/phoenix_live_view" target="_blank">`phoenix_live_view`</a>
+      <a href="https://hexdocs.pm/nimble_options" target="_blank">`nimble_options`</a>

   * ### `MscmpSystInstance`

     <sup>(<a href="/documentation/technical/app_server/mscmp_syst_instance" target="_blank">API Docs</a>) / (<a href="/documentation/technical/database/mscmp_syst_instance" target="_blank">Database Docs & ERD</a>)</sup>

+    API allowing for the management of application Instances.

     "Instances" are instances of running application environments.
 Instances are established to host the application for different purposes, such as for running the application for production, training, and testing purposes; or as a means to implement multi-tenancy where each tenant application environment is an Instance.

     Each Instance also requires supporting data in order to facilitate runtime actions, such as defining database roles with which to access database data.
     Such supporting information is also managed via this component.

     * __First Party Dependencies__